davide-maestroni/jroutine/README.md

 The project contains an additional [sample][sample] module showing how to implement a file downloader with just 3 classes.

-## Versioning Convention

-The library artifacts will follow a specific versioning convention.
-Each version will be identified by a major, a minor and a revision number.

-* ***Major Version***: the major version number will update when a stuctural change (more than some class renaming) takes place.
-All the dependent artifact major versions will be updated as well.
-* ***Minor Version***: the minor version number will update when backward compatibility is broken.
-All the dependent artifact minor versions will be updated as well.
-* ***Revision Number***: the revision number will update when non-breaking changes are made (typically bug fixing).
-The dependent artifacts will not be impacted.

-In terms of backward compatibility, it is hence safe to depend on a specific major and minor version, ignoring the revision number (like, for instance: *4.2.+*).

-## Further development

-Feel free to contribute with your own [Routine][javadoc routine] or [Runner][javadoc runner] implementations, in order to support more platforms other than Android.

-## Build instructions

-Please refer to the dedicated [Wiki page][wiki build].

-## Proguard

-Please refer to the dedicated [Wiki page][wiki proguard].

 ## Code generation

 In order to activate the proxy code generation through annotation pre-processors in a Java project, it is sufficient to include the proper artifact (see below).